sankalp-r/EFK-setup/README.md

 pods/containers where your app is deployed.
 To overcome this issue we have EFK stack for centralized logging.

 ## How EFK stack works
-Flunetd(log collector) runs as a daemonset within each node of the cluster and pushes the log to the Elasticsearch.
+Flunetd(log collector) runs as a daemonset within each node of the cluster and pushes the logs to the Elasticsearch.
 After this, we can visualize these logs from Kibana dashboard.
 So basically we now have a centralized logging system for all our apps in the kubernetes cluster.

 ## Deploy elasticsearch and kibana
 Create elasticsearch and kibana deployment by using their corresponding .yaml files.<br>